 Furthermore, while getting a tic-tac-toe in the early stages isn’t too difficult.
 That all goes out the window in later stages when you have to line up two or more to clear a level!

 Ready to see Q*Bert’s Qubes in action?

-Now remember that with CTupa’s Retro Arcade Art project, you can purchase the artwork featured in this post.
+As always with CTupa’s Retro Arcade Art project, you can purchase the artwork featured in this post.
 The originals are ink and watercolor and are 5″x7″ on 8.5″x11″ size paper.
-You can hop on over to Christopher’s official site to contact him as well as check out more artwork from his project!
+You can hop on over to Christopher’s Official Site to contact him as well as check out more artwork from his project!